Angular-resolved nonlinear optical response as a probe of Lorentz violation in noncentrosymmetric materials

-Lorentz symmetry plays a central role in modern physics because it ensures that the laws of nature do not depend on orientation or uniform motion.
-Within the Standard-Model Extension (SME) this symmetry can be relaxed in a controlled way by allowing matter and gauge fields to couple to fixed background tensors, leading to small deviations from exact Lorentz and CPT invariance \cite{Colladay1997,Colladay1998,Kostelecky2004,Kostelecky2011}.
-A broad range of precision experiments has used this framework to place tight bounds on possible deviations, including tests based on cavity resonators, atomic spectroscopy, spin-precession measurements, and astrophysical observations \cite{Gabrielse1999,FermiLAT2009,IceCube2018,ALPHA2017,Muong-2_2008,Battat2007}.
-Condensed matter systems offer a complementary perspective because their low-energy quasiparticles can display relativistic features.
-In Weyl and Dirac semimetals for example, tilted dispersions and parity-odd responses mimic effective Lorentz-violating (LV) terms \cite{Armitage2018,Soluyanov2015,Grushin2012,Burkov2014,Xiong2015}, and nonminimal SME-inspired couplings can generate Rashba-type interactions and modified Landau levels in crystalline Hamiltonians \cite{bakke2014rashba,bakke2015influence,bakke2015landau}.
-Yet, the influence of actual LV backgrounds on physical observables in the context of condensed matter physics remains largely unexplored.
+Lorentz symmetry plays a central role in modern physics ensuring that the laws of nature are invariant under changes of orientation and uniform motion.
+Within the Standard-Model Extension (SME), this symmetry can be relaxed in a controlled way by allowing matter and gauge fields to couple to fixed background tensors, leading to small deviations from exact Lorentz and CPT invariance \cite{Colladay1997,Colladay1998,Kostelecky2004,Kostelecky2011}.
+In this framework, nonminimal SME-based couplings can generate Rashba-type interactions and modified Landau levels in nonrelativistic Hamiltonians \cite{bakke2014rashba,bakke2015influence,bakke2015landau}.
+A broad range of precision experiments has used the SME to place tight bounds on possible deviations, including tests based on cavity resonators, atomic spectroscopy, spin-precession measurements, and astrophysical observations \cite{Gabrielse1999,FermiLAT2009,IceCube2018,ALPHA2017,Muong-2_2008,Battat2007}.
+Condensed matter systems offer a complementary perspective, as they provide controllable platforms where symmetry-breaking effects can be engineered and probed experimentally.
+In Weyl and Dirac semimetals, for example, tilted dispersions and parity-odd responses can mimic Lorentz-violating (LV) terms \cite{Armitage2018,Soluyanov2015,Grushin2012,Burkov2014,Xiong2015}.
+Yet, the influence of actual LV backgrounds on measurable solid-state observables remains largely unexplored \cite{kostelecky2022lorentz}.

-Nonlinear photocurrents, and especially the shift current, are known to be highly sensitive to the phase structure and Berry geometry of Bloch states in crystals that lack inversion symmetry \cite{sipe2000second,young2012first,Morimoto2016, garcia_blazquez_shift_2023, esteve_paredes_excitons_2025}.
+Nonlinear photocurrents, and especially the shift current, are known to be highly sensitive to the phase structure and Berry geometry of Bloch states in crystals that lack inversion symmetry \cite{sipe2000second,young2012first,Morimoto2016, garcia_blazquez_shift_2023, esteve_paredes_excitons_2025,pietralonga2026probing}.
 These responses have been measured with high precision in a variety of low-dimensional semiconductors, including transition-metal dichalcogenide nanoribbons, nanotubes, ferroelectric layers, and flexo-photovoltaic devices \cite{xue_ws2_2024,zhang_enhanced_2019,chen_bulk_2025,pal_bulk_2021,li_enhanced_2021,yang2018flexo}.
 Their sensitivity and experimental maturity make them ideal tools for detecting subtle symmetry-breaking perturbations that modify band geometry.